UA-ResearchComputing-HPC/hpc-documentation/docs/storage_and_transfers/storage/rdas_storage/index.md

 - On Linux, it might take some amount of sleuthing to find out where it is mounted.
 File managers dependent on `gvfs` will typically mount it under `/run/user/<uid>/gvfs`.
 - On a Mac, it will typically be mounted at `/Volumes/<share-name>`.
-- On Window, you will have to map it to a dirve.
+- On Window, you will have to map it to a drive.

 We recommend that you use `rsync` to transfer the data from your R-DAS share to HPC storage.
 However, if you do not know the mount point of the R-DAS share, or if you do not want to use `rsync`, then the other alternative to transfer data between R-DAS and HPC storage is: